technicallyjosh/alfred-bookmarks/README.md

-# Alfred Brave Browser Bookmarks
+# Alfred Browser Bookmarks

-A simple and fast workflow for searching and launching Brave Browser bookmarks.
+A simple and fast workflow for searching and launching browser bookmarks.

+***Formerly Alfred Brave Bookmarks.
+I wanted to expand to other browsers as I tend to hop around on them :).***

+## Browsers supported

+- Brave
+- Microsoft Edge

 ## Why this workflow?

 - No python dependency
 - It's faster than the others
-- Supports all profiles
+- Supports all profiles for the selected browser

-***Right now this is set up to look specifically for the profiles in the logged in user's directory.
-If you installed Brave for all users, this may not work properly.***
+***Right now this is set up to look specifically for the profiles in the logged-in user's directory.
+If you installed a browser for all users, this may not work properly.***

 ## Usage

+### Setup

+- Type `bm`
+- Select "Configure"
+- Select your browser

 ### Basic

-Type `bb <term>` when pulling up Alfred.
+Type `bm <term>` when pulling up Alfred.

-### Commands
+### Configure

+`bm` -> Configure

+- Set Brave Browser
+- Set Microsoft Edge Browser
+- Clear Cache
-- Clear cache<br>
+- Clear Data
-  Type `bb` and select `Clear cache`

-This is my first Alfred workflow so any suggestions or PRs are welcome!